nickwales/consul-local-projects/vault-secret-engine/README.md

    server003 (Datacenter: dc1)
 ```

-Having multiple identities per token doesn't seem ideal, we can't choose one from the command afaict.
+Having multiple identities per token doesn't seem ideal, we can't choose one of the identities from the command afaict.

 It we were to do it this way, somehow as Consul servers come up we'd need to create a new role for each instance.

 Servers would somehow have to update vault with a Vault role specifically for them as they come up.